opasquetdotfr/Duerer/README.md

 One possible use would consist on rendering multichannel impulse responses from a beam of microphones or a virtual eigenmike; thus playing with directivity, delays and virtual [ambisonics](https://en.wikipedia.org/wiki/Ambisonics).\
 Another use would be using specific meshes to generate physical models audio synthesis from finite elements method.\
-I also used for form finding using genetic algorithm solvers like [galapagos](http://climatefacade.com/genetic-algorithm-solver-galapagos/) for instance.
+It can for instance be used for form finding using genetic algorithm solvers like [galapagos](http://climatefacade.com/genetic-algorithm-solver-galapagos/) for instance.
+That is a part of that research at ICST.

 ## Technologies Used